Subho4531/CProgramming/README.md

 # Syllabus

-**Unit 1: Introduction to Programming**
+**Unit 1: Introduction to Programming :**
 Introduction to components of a computer system (disks, memory, processor, where a programisstored and executed, operating system, compilers etc.) .
 Idea of Algorithm: steps to solve logical and numerical problems.
 Representation of Algorithm: Flowchart/Pseudocode with examples.
 From algorithms to programs; source code, variables (with data types) variables and memorylocations, Syntax and Logical Errors in compilation, object and executable code.

 **Unit 2: Arithmetic expressions and precedence**